SalishSeaCast/SalishSeaNowcast/docs/deployment/skookum.rst

 * 1 thread per worker
 * 64G memory limit per worker
-* worker files stored on the :file:`/tmp/` file system
+* worker files stored on the :file:`/tmp/SalishSeaCast/` directory
 * workers restart every 3600 seconds with 60 second random staggering of their restart times
 * workers communicate with the scheduler on port 4386